 Virtual Machine and Physical Machine Comparison

 On the contrary, it is much more difficult to move or copy physical machines.
-For first-time users, applications on a physical machine are usually installed instead of just copying.
+For first-time users, applications on a physical machine are usually installed instead of just copied.
 Thanks to the encapsulation as a file, virtual machines are much more portable than physical machines.

 Conclusion